Skip to main content

 8-year gymnasium provides

-• Lower secondary education, achieved by the successful completion of the fourth grade of an 8-year educational programme at secondary school and
+• lower secondary education, achieved by the successful completion of the fourth grade of an 8-year educational programme at secondary school and

-• Full general secondary education, achieved by the successful completion of the last grade of an 8-year educational programme at the gymnasium, which is completed by the school-leaving examination;
+• full general secondary education, achieved by the successful completion of the last grade of an 8-year educational programme at the gymnasium, which is completed by the school-leaving examination;

 As regards 5-year bilingual gymnasiums, at least three subjects are taught in the second language (the first being the Slovak language).
 Intensive language training of bilingual gymnasium pupils in the second language of instruction takes place mainly in the first grade 8 hours a week.
-Currently, there are Slovak-English, Slovak-German, Slovak-French, Slovak-Italian, and Slovak-Spanish bilingual gymnasiums.
+Currently, there are Slovak-English, Slovak-German, Slovak-French, Slovak-Italian, Slovak-Spanish and Slovak-Russian bilingual gymnasiums.

-The content of educations follows the Innovative state educational programme for gymnasiums with an 8-year educational programme (Inovovaným štátnym vzdelávacím programom pre gymnáziá s osemročným vzdelávacím programom) and the Innovative state educational programme for gymnasiums with 4- and 5-year educational programmes a (Inovovaným vzdelávacím programom pre gymnáziá so štvorročným a päťročným vzdelávacím programom).
+The organisation of education, instruction, and assessment in gymnasiums with 8- and 5-year educational programmes is the same as in 4-year gymnasiums.
+The content, scope and organisation of educations follows the Innovative state educational programme for gymnasiums with an 8-year educational programme (Inovovaný štátny vzdelávací program pre gymnáziá s osemročným vzdelávacím programom) and the Innovative state educational programme for gymnasiums with 4- and 5-year educational programmes a (Inovovaný vzdelávací program pre gymnáziá so štvorročným a päťročným vzdelávacím programom).

 Experimental verification